anusha-murali/anusha-murali.github.io/CS124/mst.md

             A.append({u,v})
         return A
 ```
+We can use the loop invariant to show that this generic algorithm works.

+- **Initialization**: The empty set trivially satisfies the loop invariant.
+- **Maintenance**: Since only safe edges are added, $A$ remains a subset of some MST.
+- **Termination**: The loop must terminate by the time it considers all edges.
+All edges added to $A$ are in an MST, so upon termination. $A$ is a spanning tree that is also an MST.

 **Cut Property**: For any cut of a connected, undirected graph, the minimum weight edge that crosses the cut belongs to MST.